 : An overview of the record group that summarizes the major types of records, date spans and size

 : Alphabetical listing of each record series title in the group.
 Useful for quick scans when looking for records.

 Record series descriptions: These detail the date spans, size, arrangement, types of records

 : Lists or indexes generated by the agency or by an archivist in the course of conducting an inventory of the records.
 They provide more information than is available in the record series description.

-Brief descriptions of photographs, maps, audio or video tapes, film, or other media that are separated from the general records to better preserve them or because they don't fit in a standard archives box. (see example in Water Resources Desert Land Board Records
+Separated material lists: Descriptions of photographs, maps, audio or video tapes, film, or other media separated from the general records to preserve them or because they don't fit in a standard archives box. (see example in Water Resources Desert Land Board Records

 .
 The guides have some advantages over the printed finding aids, including features such as image slide shows and web links.